 If you find exploring yourself in such an analytical way difficult, then imagine that you’re looking at a friend, nine out of ten you’d mellow your criticisms, or deliver any that should be mentioned more gently, or praise when praise is due.
-Get the bearings for your journey (building new neurons) as sorted as you can, only then use repetitions.
+Get the bearings (mapping) for your journey (building new neurons) as sorted as you can, only then use repetitions.
 Make sure that your actions are congruent with your desired goals.
-Fingering the mala/rosary, reciting a mantra and visualising running a marathon without ever leaving the settee is called delusion.
+Fingering the mala/rosary, reciting a mantra and visualising you running a marathon without ever leaving the settee is called delusion.
 The faith I mention in my diagram is ‘I can’ and, for those who find that choice hard, or who let fear of failure dictate life, be inspired by the Rio Paralympics 2016 trailer.

 Does It Work

 Yes it does.
 In the 1956 Melbourne Olympics, the Russian team won a total of 98 medals, 24 more Olympic medals than their closest rival (USA).
 They used hypnosis and visualisation… nowadays pretty much all top teams do.
 Soviet research was motivated by the observation of how Holocaust survivors were able to continually renew their strength in the harshest of times and the worst of treatment.
 In one of the most solid Russian trials on how the use of visualisation could lead to peak performance in sports, the Soviet researchers divided a group of top athletes into four groups that corresponded with the following training regimes: